paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 **Provisional Approval Requirements Not Demonstrably Met:**

 Provisional approval under the Therapeutic Goods Act 1989 requires enhanced post-market monitoring as a legal condition.
-The TGA's admission that implementation was "never systematically tracked" and treated as routine "day-to-day processes" means compliance with provisional approval conditions cannot be verified.
+The TGA's admission that implementation was never systematically tracked and treated as routine "day-to-day processes" means compliance with provisional approval conditions cannot be verified.
 Without documented, trackable enhanced monitoring distinct from routine surveillance, the legal requirements for provisional approval were not demonstrably met during Australia's largest medical intervention in history.

 **Key Contradictions:**